What is the core philosophy of Riversimple?

-Then we aim to build 22 cars (20 cars + 2 spares) in batches of five, to trial with public customers.
-These cars will be fully hand built from carbon fibre.
-We’re calling the trial a Beta Test because we are inviting triallists to get involved in the refinement of the car and the service.
+If funds permit, we aim to build 22 cars (20 cars + 2 spares) in batches of five, to trial with public customers.
+These cars are being fully hand built from carbon fibre.
+Click here to see the cars running.

-For the whole of this period, we will be gathering feedback from each user on functional and practical issues, as well as service preferences, and the logistics of running the service, including customer handovers and technical updates in the vehicles.
+During this time, we will be gathering feedback from each user on functional and practical issues, as well as service preferences and the logistics of running the service, including customer handovers and technical updates in the vehicles.
 Regular gatherings, shared feedback, dialogue with designers and engineers, and 24/7 technical support will form part of the trial.